Combining paintings and glass techniques incorporating natural and urban themes.

 She has been selected for the New Contemporaries Exhibition in Edinburgh by the RSA in March 2012, where she will show her 'Performances in the Landscape', and is currently involved in an arts residency named the 'secret sea', being run by Taigh Chearsabhagh arts trust.

 Digby Morrow is a craftsman who makes fine decorative hardwood boxes and bespoke furniture pieces in his workshop on the outskirts of Linlithgow, near Edinburgh, Scotland.
-Also he makes highly individual pieces to be used as unique ”room features”.
 He works in solid and veneered woods of both domestic and exotic varieties and uses inlays and marquetry to decorate his pieces.
 He finishes his work using a variety of techniques including French polishing.

 I am interested in producing work from a narrative relating to the wearer.
 This allows me to produce a piece which is directly related to the wearer and is much more than just a decorative object.